 Secret 5: Use umbrella dryers with purpose.

 It happens.
 You can reduce how often birds christen your wash, though, by avoiding areas where they tend to congregate.
-Avoid placing lines directly in front of reflective surfaces, and avoid your bird population's favorite roosting tree!
+Avoid placing lines directly in front of reflective surfaces (birds like to check themselves out!), and avoid your bird population's favorite tree!

 Secret 6: Watch for birds.